AbsaOSS/spot/README.md

  which requires additional configuration of an IAM role, as documented in the referenced tutorial.
  An example of [generating an alert message](spot/kibana/alerting/internal_errors/spot_severe_internal_errors_message.mustache) used together with the example query is provided.

+## YARN integration
+Spot can import and visualize monitoring metrics from YARN API.
+The import is performed in a separate [yarn_crawler.py](spot/yarn/yarn_crawler.py) process.
+This process should be run on a host where it can access YARN API and Elasticserach.
+It uses the same configuration `config.ini` as the main `crawler.py` process, where some of the configurations are shared and more are added for YARN specifically.
+The relevant parameters are:
+ - `yarn_api_base_url = http://localhost:8088/ws/v1` base url to access YARN API
+ - `yarn_sleep_seconds = 60` sleep time between API calls
+ - Elasticsearch indexes:
+   - `yarn_clust_index = spot_yarn_cluster_<cluster_name>_<id>` stores general cluster statistics sampled at each iteration
+   - `yarn_apps_index = spot_yarn_apps_<cluster_name>_<id>` stores details of completed applications
+   - `yarn_scheduler_index = spot_yarn_scheduler_<cluster_name>_<id>` stores statistics sampled from the scheduler.
+It contains documents of multiple types (which can be filtered by `spot.doc_type` filed) for queues, partitions and users
+   - `err_index` is shared with the main crawler config.
+It stores exception messages appeared during yarn_craler run
+ - `skip_exceptions` parameter is shared with the main crawler
+ - Elasticsearch configuration (URL and authentication) is shared with the main crawler

+[Kibana directory](spot/kibana/) contains dashboards which visualize the data collected from YARN.
+Description of available metrics can be found in [YARN documentation](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/ResourceManagerRest.html).

+It is planned to enrich Spark jobs metadata with the YARN metadata in future.
+For instance it would add exact details which are not available from Spark History alone, e.g. vCoresSeconds and memorySeconds.
 ### Common issues
 <b>Issue</b>: RequestError(400, 'illegal_argument_exception', 'Limit of total fields [1000] in index [<spot_index>] has been exceeded')